nuthanc/node_react_server/README.md

 * Import reducer from authReducer
 * reduxForm has to be assigned to a special key called form
 * Create surveys folder to house all survey related components

+### The ReduxForm Helper
+* Changes in SurveyForm
+* reduxForm is similar to connect function